Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Del Pezzo fibrations of degree four

-Then via birational transformations, Alexeev modifies a finite number of fibers of $\widetilde{\pi}$ in order to make the final space a standard conic bundle $Q''$ over $S$.
-Notably the fibers that he modifies are those that, after the blow up of the section, are not cubic surfaces, that is those whose intersection with the fiber is not a point in general position.
-Moreover the base of the conic bundle does not change: it is always $S$.
-Hence the conic bundle $Q''$ coincides with $Q'$ over the complement of a finite number of rulings of $S$ and thus $Q''$ and $Q'$ are birational over $k(S)$.

 Now recall that the even Clifford algebra of a conic bundle gives rise to a (generally ramified) 2-torsion element of $\Br(k(S))$.
 Notably, if two conic bundles coincide on an open subset of $S$ then their even Clifford algebra define the same Brauer class.
-Let $\kc_0''$ be the even Clifford algebra of $Q''$.
-It is then straightforward to check the following.
+Let $\kc_0''$ be the even Clifford algebra of $Q'' \to S$.
+Considering Theorem \ref{conicbundles}, the following is now immediate.

 \begin{corollary} The category $\cat{A}_X$ is equivalent to $\Db(S,\kc_0'')$. \end{corollary}